Family world travel, it is possible!

 How do we fund the long term stuff?
 Extreme Budget Travel!

-Staying in Asia on a tiny budget for years would have been easy, but we inadvertently made it to the UK and then the USA via a Trans-Atlantic cruise.
+Staying in Asia on a tiny budget for years would have been easy, but we inadvertently made it to the UK and then the USA via a Trans-Atlantic cruise (oops!).
 Our budget got a lot bigger.

-The blog is bring in some money through advertising ( don’t hate us for running adverts) to top us up and we have a small rental income on our home.
+The blog is bring in some money through advertising ( don’t hate us for running adverts) and we have a small rental income on our home.